alessiosantocs/writings/thoughtsflow.md

 # ThoughtsFlow
+###### 4 Oct 2014
+As expected I am not able to write just everyday.
+I'll try to do my best anyway.

+Yesterday was hacking night and we've focused on building levels for Magnetiq.
+We decided to build levels as soon as possible and then adjust them to make them fit into the main story.

+The interesting things that happened last night was that we faced a serious UX problem we're still trying to solve.
+The thing is about gameplay and controls.
+We thought that a combo of touch tracking (for character movement) and acceleration to move into space would've been the best choice.
+Instead we found out that moving your finger around the screen is a painful way of moving things around.
+We're testing different inputs and combination and we're constantly thinking about how to improve the game's UX more.

+Another challenge we're facing these days is the levels' difficulty problem.
+We need to find a standard measure to understand wether a level is too difficult/easy and find a way to insert training levels for inputs and commands we're introducing that someone may not be confortable with.

+Things are getting very clear day after day and I think we're getting very close to release date.

 ###### 1 Oct 2014
 Yesterday I was pretty busy building the level 0 of our nice game.
 The behind the scenes included a lot of work of automation and animation.
 Yes because our little P must float around the screen gently and almost as if he really wanted to.